 - Sender Profiles This option is only available if the system administrator has given the user permission to define sender profiles.
 Sender profiles are shared among all members of a group.
 A group member does not need permission to create new sender profiles in order to use existing profiles. - Drop-In Content Elements This option is only available if the system administrator has given the user permission to create new drop-in content elements.
 Drop-ins are shared among all members of a group.
-A group member does not need permission to create new drop-ins in order to use any existing drop-ins. - Change Password This option is only available if the system administrator has given the user permission to change his or her password. - Preferences The user can define specific preferences for the way LISTSERV Maestro's user interface appears on the screen as well as setting defaults for the way content is input for new jobs and reports.
+A group member does not need permission to create new drop-ins in order to use any existing drop-ins. - Change Password This option is only available if the system administrator has given the user permission to change his or her password. - Print This option will print the current page.